aergoio/guide/source/smart-contracts/lua/guide.md

 If the maximum is exceeded, the execution of a contract will fail.

-After the version 2.0, the Lua virtual machine can check the block execution timeout (min: 0.25s ~ max: 0.75s) and return an error upon block execution timeout.
+After the version 2.0, the Lua virtual machine can internally check the block execution timeout (about 0.25s ~ 0.75s per block) and return an error upon block execution timeout.
 The transaction which causes timeout is not included into the block like the pre-2.0 version.
 Additionally, if it is the only transaction in the block, it will be evicted from the mempool for the stable operation of the block producer.

 ## Libraries